javalite/javalite/db-migrator/README.md

 ## Maven plugin

-Current implementation of this project is a Maven Plugin
+Current implementation of this project is a Maven Plugin.
+Future releases will include a standalone library for non-Maven projects.

 ## How to use